ibm-cloud-docs/account/known-issues.md

 ### Checking a policy version in the console
 {: #check-policy-version}

 Time-based and resource attribute-based conditions for IAM access policies use `/v2/policies` syntax.
 Policies that use `/v1/policies` syntax aren't eligible to add time-based and resource attribute-based conditions.
+To update `/v1/policies` to `/v2/policies` by using the API, see [Updating `/v1/policies` to `/v2/policies` with conditions by using the API](/docs/account?topic=account-known-issues#update-policy-version).
 To check whether you can add these conditions to an existing policy in the console, complete the following steps.

 1. Go to **Manage > Access (IAM)**.
 1. Select **Users**, **Trusted profiles**, **Service IDs**, or **Access groups**, depending on the policy you want to check.